 After three very busy years of catering, I was asked by Leiths to join its teaching team.
 I enjoyed six very happy years there, continuing with my catering at weekends.
 At Leiths I throughly enjoyed spending my days with absolute beginners, keen cooks and individuals who were inspired to make cooking their profession.

-My jobs vary enormously – from large scale weddings to meringues for the local farm shop.
+My jobs vary enormously – from large scale weddings to more intimate family parties.
 We are very lucky to have space to grow lots of our own vegetables and herbs.
 There is nothing better than picking fresh ingredients from the garden and capturing their flavour in tonight’s dinner.
 We also have our own vineyard, which has been a real learning curve but great fun and lots of hard work.

 I feel like I have the best job in the world, especially when I get to play a part in making an event as memorable as possible for my clients.
 The delight of finding the perfect dishes for my clients doesn’t diminish with time.
 Talking to my clients and constructing a menu to suit their event and guests is a real joy.
 It just doesn’t feel like work.